 I don’t have all the answers.
-In 2017, my kids are S (Princess), a girl, aged 14 and J (Matey), a boy, aged 11.
+In 2022, my kids are S (Princess), a girl, aged 18, turning 19, and J (Matey), a boy, aged 16.
 Thus, I haven’t got a “success” story yet to share about my kids & how unbelievably well they have turned out.
 What I do have, though, are some ideas that we have implemented in our family life that have helped.
 I do have a bit of vulnerability to share the struggles.
 I am prepared to share the journey along the way.
 Will you join me?

-I post a new blogpost weekly.
+I post a new blog post weekly.
 When I began this blog in 2013, I posted twice weekly.
-At the beginning of the week, I used to post a blog about the previous weeks highlights.
+At the beginning of the week, I used to post a blog about the previous week’s highlights.
 This was called “Weekly Highlights”.
 In this blog, you would get a glimpse of how I was trying to live out the values of what I was writing about.
-The mid week blog post was about a pertinent topic/issue/encouragement to prompt you to look at with you own family and children.
+The mid-week blog post was about a pertinent topic/issue/encouragement to prompt you to look at with your own family and children.
 Implementing within your family these issues/topics/encouragement from these blogposts helps position your children, I believe, to have a far greater impact on the world around them.

 Please feel free to email me at any time with suggestions, comments, or just to let me know how you are going with your parenting.

-I am an Australian, currently living in Melbourne, Victoria & have been married to a fantastic man for the last 26 years.
-We intensely struggled for over ten years to have children until finally our 2 gorgeous and lively children came along.
+I am an Australian, currently living in Melbourne, Victoria & have been married to a fantastic man for the last 32 years.
+We intensely struggled for over ten years to have children until finally, our two gorgeous and lively children came along.
 They are a delight and a privilege, but also a huge responsibility.
 They change your life completely!!

 My mum died four weeks after my first child as born.
 It was so special that she saw her grandchild as she had prayed every day for over ten years for us to be able to have children.
 It was also a struggle for me to lose my mum when I seemed to need her most.